slaclab/lume-ace3p/README.md

 ```
 The format for VOCS is a stucture with dict and list objects.
 In this example, the `variables` dict contains the workflow input parameters to optimize and their bounds.
 Next, the `objectives` dict contains the quantity in the previously defined output dict to maximize (or minimize).
 The `constraints` dict is optional and specifies some inequality that is desired for the optimization.
 And lastly, the `observables` list is optional is simply tracked by Xopt but not used in optimization.
 See the [VOCS data structure](https://xopt.xopt.org/examples/basic/xopt_vocs) formatting from the Xopt user guide for more information. **Note, while "R/Q" and "mode_frequency" are defined in the output dict, the quantity "frequency_error" is not!
 This is intentional and will be addressed in the simulation function definition next.**

-Since the goal of this example is to optimize the "R/Q" quantity with a constraint of the "mode_frequency" being within 1% of a specified "target_frequency", the simulation function which runs the ACE3P workflow must include an extra step to calculate the "frequency_error" quantity for Xopt to optimize.
+Since the goal of this example is to optimize the "R/Q" quantity with a constraint of the "mode_frequency" being within 1% of a specified "target_frequency", the simulation function which runs the ACE3P workflow must include an extra step to calculate the "frequency_error" quantity for Xopt to read-in.
 ```python
 target_frequency = 1.3e9